Frederick Calvert, 6th Baron Baltimore: Maryland and the War of Independence

 In his will, Calvert left his proprietary Palatinate of Maryland to his eldest (perhaps only confirmed) illegitimate son, Henry Harford, then aged just 13.
 This was done against the wishes of his family, though Calvert did provide for cash bequests to his sisters, specifically £20,000 to be divided between Louisa and Caroline.
 The colony, perhaps grateful to be rid of Frederick at last, duly recognised Harford as Calvert's heir.
 However, the will was challenged by the family of Calvert's sister, Louisa Calvert Browning, who did not recognise Harford's inheritance.
 Before the case could grind its way through the Court of Chancery, events in America changed Maryland forever.
 Unfortunately for the young Henry, by the time he had reached adulthood, Maryland had become engulfed by the American Revolution, and by 1776 was at war with Britain.
 Henry Harford ultimately lost almost all his colonial possessions, though he remained wealthy due to his extensive inheritance in Great Britain.

 Reputation and legacy

 Calvert was not generally well-regarded by his contemporaries.
 One characterised him as "Feeble in body, conceited, frivolous, and dissipated, but withal generous and sympathetic ... [a man] who gave himself up to a life of pleasure".
 Another described him as "a disreputable and dissolute degenerate".
 Posterity has been little kinder to his reputation.

+A member of the Royal Society, he was noted more for his patronage of naturalists than any scientific contributions of his own.

 Some have said that Frederick County, Maryland, is named after the last Baron Baltimore, but this remains unproven.
 The official flag of the State of Maryland, uniquely among the 50 states, bears witness to his family legacy.